 A natural counterpart of this property is {\em directedness}.
 Indeed, Fukaya-Seidel category of a Lefschetz fibration is built upon this property.
-It can be described as a directed $\AI$-category whose objects are $V_1, \ldots V_\mu$ and morphisms between them are defined as
+It can be described as a directed $\AI$-category whose objects are $V_1, \ldots V_\mu$ and morphism spaces between them are defined by

 Observe that directedness is imposed as a definition.
 Namely, the Poincar\'e duality $HF^{*}(V_i,V_j) \cong HF^{n-1-*}(V_j,V_i)^\vee$ has been broken on purpose.
 Seidel showed that its derived category does not depend on the choice of distinguished collection.